lynxoskar/data_mesh/presentation.md

 #### Organisational and cultural shifts
 *'A distributed approach promotes scalability, agility, and data quality by empowering domain teams and fostering a data-driven culture.
 Data mesh recognizes that data is not a monolithic entity but rather a collection of interconnected, domain-specific datasets that can be best managed by those closest to them.*'

+--

+### Nb
-- not only a system architectical shift.
+Not only an architectical shift.
 Far from it.
 Everyone participates.
 Benifits and contributes.

 ---